nhsy-hcp/nhsy-hcp.github.io/docs/about.md

 # About

 ## Professional Summary
-As a dedicated, self-motivated professional, I specialise in coaching high-performing teams and driving strategic technical initiatives.
+As a dedicated, self-motivated professional, I specialise in coaching high-performing teams, building platforms, and driving strategic technical initiatives.
 My expertise encompasses the full spectrum of infrastructure modernisation, from legacy system transitions to cutting-edge cloud-native architectures.

 ## Core Expertise